maikszusevics/IT-Security-Support-Bootcamp/Legislation/Human Rights Act.md

 ## Key Takeaways

 - The Human Rights Act shapes **how data is handled**, **how systems are designed**, and **how people are treated** within tech environments.
-- IT professionals have a responsibility to uphold these rights in practice—not just as a legal formality, but as a **core ethical principle**.
+- IT professionals have a responsibility to uphold these rights in practice, not just as a legal formality, but as a **core ethical principle**.
 - Failing to consider human rights in IT systems can lead to:
   - Legal consequences
   - Loss of user trust